spheredev/oozaru/README.md

 # Oozaru: Sphere for the Web

-**Oozaru** is a lightweight implementation of the [Sphere](https://github.com/fatcerberus/sphere) game engine for the Web, written entirely in TypeScript and based on standard HTML and JavaScript technologies; no third-party browser plugin is required and the engine runs out of the box on all mainstream browsers.
+**Oozaru** is a lightweight implementation of the [Sphere](https://github.com/spheredev/neosphere) game engine API for the Web, written in TypeScript and based on standard HTML and JavaScript technologies;
+the engine runs on most modern browsers and no third-party browser plugin is required.

 While Oozaru is currently an incomplete implementation of the Sphere API, it remains in active development and is planned to be fully integrated into the